github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

 Organization owners can enable team synchronization between your identity provider (IdP) and {% data variables.product.prodname_dotcom %} to allow organization owners and team maintainers to connect teams in your organization with IdP groups.
 For more information, see "[Managing team synchronization for your organization](/organizations/managing-saml-single-sign-on-for-your-organization/managing-team-synchronization-for-your-organization)."

 ### Managing security for an enterprise account with multiple organizations
+To manage security for your enterprise, you can require two-factor authentication, manage allowed IP addresses, enable SAML single sign-on and team synchronization at an enterprise level, and sign up for and enforce GitHub Advanced Security features.
 #### 1. Requiring two-factor authentication and managing allowed IP addresses for organizations in your enterprise account
 Enterprise owners can require that organization members, billing managers, and outside collaborators in all organizations owned by an enterprise account use two-factor authentication to secure their personal accounts.
 Before doing so, we recommend notifying all who have access to organizations in your enterprise.
 You can also configure an allow list for specific IP addresses to restrict access to assets owned by organizations in your enterprise account.